DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 Install required packages

-sudo apt install python3 tmux neofetch libcamera-apps python3-pip
+'sudo apt install python3 tmux neofetch libcamera-apps python3-pip'

 To implement safe shutdown

 Currently, we pull the Shutdown pin high on the raspberry Pi with:

-sudo vim /boot/config.txt
+'sudo vim /boot/config.txt'

 Then we insert the following line at the end of the file: